-The 12 labors of Heracles are one of the biggest and well-known Greek legends.
+The 12 Labors of Heracles are one of the biggest and most well-known Greek legends.
 But a lesser known fact is that Heracles had the gods’ help upon the way – in particular Athena’s.

 During his sixth labor, Heracles was tasked with ridding Lake Stymphalia of its bird infestation.
-Athena gave him a rattle forged by Hephaestus that would send the birds flying from their roosts in a panic, and making it easy for the sharp shooting bowman to knock them all down.
+Athena gave him a rattle forged by Hephaestus that would send the birds flying from their roosts in a panic and make it easy for the sharp-shooting bowman to knock them all down.

 Later, after his labors, Heracles learned of the death of his nephew Oeonus at the hand of the ancient Spartan king.
 Furious, he called his allies to take the city, but Cepheus of Tegea was unwilling to leave his own undefended.

 READ MORE: Ancient Sparta: The History of the Spartans